SwiftGGTeam/the-swift-programming-language-in-chinese/README.md

 # The Swift Programming Language

-This repository contains a version of “The Swift Programming Language” that you can build using Swift-DocC.
+This repository contains a version of *The Swift Programming Language* that you can build using Swift-DocC.

-The version of “The Swift Programming Language” published on docs.swift.org was built using a legacy toolchain, not from this repository or its content.
+The version of *The Swift Programming Language* published on docs.swift.org was built using a legacy toolchain, not from this repository or its content.
 The goal is to replace that version with a version built from this repository,